Snam draws the 2017 Sustainability Report as "in accordance" - comprehensive according the GRI standards

 > Download the Statements for previous years

 Acquisition processes, reporting criteria and results are verified annually by an external auditor

 An external auditor is then engaged on an annual basis to analyse the information acquisition processes, reporting criteria and results according to the ISAE 3000 standard of the International Auditing and Assurance Standards Board (IAASB), an international standard used to audit non-economic/financial reports.

-The activity is carried out in order to verify compliance with the principles for drafting Sustainability Reports (GRI Sustainability Reporting Guidelines G4) as described in the methodological note of the Report (for example analysis of the process of definition of material aspects accounted in the report).
+The activity is carried out in order to verify compliance with the principles for drafting Sustainability Reports (GRI standards) as described in the methodological note of the Report (for example analysis of the process of definition of material aspects accounted in the report).

 - 2016 Sustainability Report

 - 2012 Sustainability Report